 Description

-This Cheesy Bacon Spinach Frittata is done in just 30 minutes!
-Packed with goat cheese, roasted red peppers and bacon, this frittata is perfect for Easter brunch!
+This cheesy bacon spinach frittata is done in just 30 minutes!
+With goat cheese, roasted red peppers and bacon, it’s packed with flavor.

 Ingredients